Jacobtrombley/FakeNewsClassifier/README.md

 ## What is fake news?
 Fake news includes pieves of news that may be false and is generally spread through social media and other onlien media sources.
 This technique is often used to impose certain ideas on the public and is ofte achieved with political agendas.
 These news itemas may contain both false and exaggerted claims which may end up being viralized by algorithms.
 Useres may also get caught in echo chambers of fake news on many common social media platforms.

+## Project Aim
+The aim of the project is to use the dataset containing varying news articles which are either real or fake to train a model.
+This model will be trained to decipher between real and fake news articles.
+In order to do this a [TD-IDF Vectorizer](#TFID) and Passive Agressive Classifier will be used.
+The models performance will be evaluated with the accuracy and a confusion matrix.

+## The Dataset
+The dataset used in this project called news.csv which comtaines news articles along with labels on if the news is FAKE or REAL.
+The dataset has a shape of 7796x4, the first column identifies the news, the second contains the titles, the third contains the text, and the fourth labels the news as REAL or FAKE.

+<a id="TFID"></a>
 ## What is a TfidfVectorizer?
 - TF-IDF is an abbreviation for Term Frequency Inverse Document Frequency
 - This is an algorith to transform text into a meaningful representation of numbers which is used to fit machine learning algorithm for prediction